Five SEO Blog Tips to Increase Traffic to Your Site

 Simply put, the answer is to generate visibility.

-Writing is no longer a solitary career.
-Now, if you want to create and build visibility, along with readers to your site (traffic), you need to build a platform and promote it.
+If you want to create and build visibility, along with readers to your site (traffic) and subscribers on your email list, you need to build a platform and promote it.

 So, what are some tips to help you get started in the right direction?